 José: Rolando, I’ve got something for you.
 Your money!

 Janus: Yeah, we lay the concrete, then we’re finished.
 Hey, you ever read any of these signs?
 To anonymously report unsafe conditions at this worksite call 311.

-Rolando: Anonymously… that means you don’t to give your name, right?
+Rolando: Anonymously… that means you don’t have to give your name, right?
 What if you want to report that your boss didn’t pay you?
 Can you call 311 anonymously?

 Janus: You asked me if I ever got ripped off on a job?
 The company we work for right now ripped me off.

 Cecilia: Me too.
 I was sick for a few days, I asked for sick leave but the company didn’t give it to me.

 Janus: In New York City if you’re sick you don’t have to go to work, but you still get paid.
 It’s called paid sick leave.
 I don’t know all the rules but my friend told me it’s for workers without a union contract like us.

 Cecilia: But what if your company doesn’t give you paid sick leave?
 What do you do?